 Organizational diversity, also called functional diversity, relates to the differences between people that are assigned to them by an organization—essentially, these are the characteristics within a workplace that distinguish one employee from another.

-Regardless of your position or the pay you receive, any form of work that you do solidifies your belonging to an organization.
+Regardless of your position or the pay you receive, any form of work that you do may help solidify your belonging to an organization.
 Whether you’re working for a private, nonprofit, public sector, or governmental organization, and even if you do volunteer work for free, you are a part of an organized group.
 This could be as small as a group of two or anything higher, as long as it’s more than one independent person, that constitutes an organization.

 However, there are different subsets within organizational diversity, which include: